wal-g/wal-g/docs/PostgreSQL.md

 # WAL-G for PostgreSQL

-You can use wal-g as a tool for making encrypted, compressed PostgreSQL backups(full and incremental) and push/fetch them to/from storage without saving it on your filesystem.
+You can use wal-g as a tool for making encrypted, compressed PostgreSQL backups (full and incremental) and push/fetch them to/from remote storages without saving it on your filesystem.

-If you prefer use Docker Image, you can directly test wal-g with this [playground](https://github.com/stephane-klein/playground-postgresql-walg).

 Configuration